 5. You vs. the Worldwide Web

 Perhaps the biggest threat to you and your family is online with a global network of hackers and predators vying for your personal information.
 Software solutions like Safe Eyes or NetNanny can protect families from explicit content which they might run into on the internet.
-Other practical tips include keeping the children’s computer in the living room where parents can supervise the screen easily and using non-administrative accounts for kids which will limit what they are able to do.
+Other practical tips include keeping the children’s computers in the living room where parents can supervise the screen easily and using non-administrative accounts for kids which will limit what they are able to do.
 Finally, make sure to educate your family members about why it is important to be cautious online and how to be safe.

 With these five steps, your family will be able to sleep soundly at night and be safe at home.